Giesch/todo-snap/README.md

 ## Things I'd like to fix

-1. Integration tests
+1. Improve integration tests
-   I was hoping duct would help with this.
-I'm guessing there's nice patterns for doing it.
+   I'm guessing there's a nicer way to do integration or e2e tests with duct.
 But judging from github issues, I think I'd have to ask for advice in the clojurians slack, which didn't seem appropriate for this exercise.

 2. Structured documentation
    I'd like to try out reitit and its swagger integration.